uylulu/gossip/README.md

-# Gossip with Golang - User Manual
+# Gossip with Golang - User Manual, Student DO TRONG UY, Student number: A0305756Y

 ## Getting Started